matomo-org/matomo/README.md

 At the end of the five minute installation process you will be given a JavaScript code.
 Simply copy and paste this tag on websites you wish to track and access your analytics reports in real time.

-Matomo aims to be a Free software alternative to Google Analytics, and is already used on more than 1,000,000 websites.
+Matomo aims to be a Free software alternative to Google Analytics, and is already used on more than 1,400,000 websites.
 Privacy is built-in!

 ## Mission Statement

-> « To create, as a community, the leading international Free/Libre web analytics platform, providing access to all functionality through open components and open APIs. »
+> « To create, as a community, the leading international open source digital analytics platform, that gives every user full control of their data. »

 Or in short:
 > « Liberate Web Analytics »